Showard47/Howard_finalProject_CSC111/README.md

 ## UML Class Diagram

-When you run the program, this ASCII dappears:
+When you run the program, this ASCII appears:

         ╔═════════════════════════════════════════════════════════════════╗
         ║              WELCOME TO THE SELF-AWARE UML GAME                 ║